-They also use in the Q and A the word “cover” and for me that word cover means that certification process is $25.
+They also use in the Q and A the word “cover” and for me, that word cover means that the certification process is $25.

 If you’re unemployed and looking for a job, $25 could be a lot of money to shell out when every single penny counts.

-Another sketchy point I would like to cover is that they don’t go into details in regards to what they mean by getting certified.
+Another sketchy point I would like to cover is that they don’t go into details in regard to what they mean by getting certified.